amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/01-requirements-terminology-and-disclaimers/README.md

 ## Disclaimers

-The Ecosystem team would like to clarify that this solution is by no means the finished article.
+The Ecosystem team would like to clarify that this solution is not the finished article.
 Coverage of the TLSPC API does not extend too far at this point and features you might expect to see will be missing.
-The primary motivation for putting this workshop together was to establish a proof of concept; to have you experience what's possible first-hand and get you thinking about what types of third-party integrations are valuable.
+The primary motivation for putting this demo together was to establish a proof of concept; to have you experience what's possible first-hand and get you thinking about what types of third-party integrations are valuable.

-Maybe you think the Ecosystem team should focus their automation and IaC integration efforts elsewhere.
-Or maybe you think we missed the point completely.
-Either way, we'd love to know.
+We have a few ideas of our own, but tell us where you think we should go next with this.
-If customers are telling you they need something like this, but different in some way, let's work together to provide them with the tools they need to be "FastSecure".
+If you need something like this, but different in some way, let's work together to build the tools you need to be "FastSecure".

 Next: [Main Menu](../README.md) | [02.
 One-Time AWS Account Setup](../02-one-time-aws-account-setup/README.md)